Course Title: Advanced Pathology

 Overview of Learning Activities

-You will be actively engaged in a range of learning activities such as lectorials, tutorials, practicals, laboratories, seminars, project work, class discussion, individual and group activities.
-Delivery may be face to face, online or a mix of both.
+You will be actively engaged in a range of learning activities such as lectorials, workshops, e-modules, project work, class discussions, individual and group activities.
+The primary mode of delivery is face-to-face.

 You are encouraged to be proactive and self-directed in your learning, asking questions of your lecturer and/or peers and seeking out information as required, especially from the numerous sources available through the RMIT library, and through links and material specific to this course that is available through myRMIT Studies Course.